-Before a now-defunct fringe diaper laundry group came on the scene and stirred things up people just quietly washed their diapers and went about their business.
+Before a now-defunct fringe cloth diaper laundry group came on the scene and stirred things up, people just quietly washed their diapers and went about their business.
 Now the mere mention of washing cloth diapers causes such divisiveness within the cloth diaper community.
-It’s ridiculous.

 Manufacturers want to sell you a lie and bloggers are full of it.